acf-extended/ACF-Extended/readme.txt

 == Changelog ==

 = 0.8.6 =
-* Module: Dynamic Post Types/Taxonomies/Block Types/Options Pages - Slugs can now to edited from the UI
+* Module: Dynamic Post Types/Taxonomies/Block Types/Options Pages - Slugs can now to edited & updated from the UI
+* Module: Dynamic Options Pages - Added a configuration icon on top of options page to easily switch to options page settings
 * Module: Dynamic Forms - User Action query var now returns the password if it has been created/generated during the action.
 This will allow developers to send the password confirmation via an e-mail action using query vars
 * Module: Dynamic Forms - Added `{request:name}` & `{request:name:key}` template tags to retrieve `$_REQUEST` `$_GET` & `$_POST` data
 * Module: Dynamic Forms - Added `{get_option:name}` & `{get_option:name:key}` template tags to retrieve an option from database